rbtsolis/repotsPDFDjango/README.md

-# repotsPDFDjango
+# Repots PDF using Python - Django
-This is a repo, useing reportlab and Pisa, convert html to PDF, see requirements.txt
+This is a repo, using reportlab and Pisa, convert html to PDF, see requirements.txt